Home Church Community

 Bible Study Resource

 Welcome to the resource side of our website.
 Here you will find more than 400 links to studies in a wide variety of doctrinal topic areas.
 These studies are intended to be comprehensive and to relate a step-by-step, reasonable analysis delving deeply into the scriptural texts.
+(We also offer video and audio presentations of some studies.)

-Copyright © 2001 - 2007.
+Copyright � 2001 - 2013.
 All rights reserved.
 All material on biblestudying.net is copyright protected.
 You may link to any article on this site, but may not copy any material to another site without written permission.
 Permission is granted for reproducing individual articles in printed form for Church or small Bible study use.
 Articles reproduced for this purpose MUST be complete, text unaltered, include the authors' names (Brian K. McPherson and Scott McPherson), and include the URL of this website (biblestudying.net).
 Copies may NOT be sold, or included in any product for sale without written permission.
 Graphics on this site are copyright protected and may NOT be copied or used on other websites.

 Should any viewer of a this website respond with information including feedback, such as questions, comments, suggestions, or the like regarding the content of any portion of this website, such information shall be deemed to be non-confidential and the authors of this website shall have no obligation of any kind with respect to such information and shall be free to reproduce, use, disclose and distribute the information to others without limitation.